 - Dry mouth: A lack of saliva results in difficultly speaking or swallowing.
 In many cases, patients experience the sensation of their mouth being full of cotton.

-- Dry eyes: Sjögren’s Syndrome usually creates a feelings of irritation, grittiness, or burning within the eyes.
+- Dry eyes: Sjögren’s Syndrome usually creates a feeling of irritation, grittiness, or burning within the eyes.
 Due to decreased tear production, patients are at a higher risk for developing infections or suffering cornea damage.

 In addition, patients suffering from Sjögren’s Syndrome can experience joint pain and stiffness, skin rashes, dry cough, and prolonged fatigue.
 If you identify from any of these symptoms, it’s possible that you may be suffering from an undiagnosed case of Sjögren’s Syndrome.